matibilkis/vans/README.md

 ## Things that are patched and better solutions are welcome

 Rule 5 of utilities.simplifier, we use sympy.solve to reduce many consecutive 1-qubit unitary gates to Rz Rx Rz, but this solution is not very elegant.
+Also in case we want to implement a 3-CNOT identity resolution, this will be likely to crash.
+Nonetheless I could not find any promissing method to solve the non-linear system of equations with python (or even other stuff, also tried with Mathematica).